ossf/scorecard/docs/beginner-checks.md

 - Submit a patch to the vulnerable project
 - Replace the dependency with a non-vulnerable dependency
 - Remove the dependency and write code to take its place
-- If you are sure a vulnerability does not impact your project, you may ignore the dependency by creating an [osv-scanner.toml](https://google.github.io/osv-scanner/configuration/#ignore-vulnerabilities-by-id) file in the same directory as your dependency manifest
+- If you are sure a vulnerability does not impact your project, you may ignore the dependency by creating an [osv-scanner.toml](https://google.github.io/osv-scanner/configuration/#ignore-vulnerabilities-by-id) file in your project's root directory.

 If you have handled the vulnerabilities in your dependencies and are still not satisfied with your score for this check, make sure there are no open, unfixed vulnerabilities in your project’s own codebase.
 Once you have dealt with those, your score should improve.

 Next, Scorecard’s [Dependency-Update-Tool check](https://github.com/ossf/scorecard/blob/main/docs/checks.md#dependency-update-tool) encourages developers to keep their dependencies up to date, which is a great way to stay on top of security updates.
-This check awards a high score to a project if it uses a dependency update tool such as [Dependabot](https://docs.github.com/en/code-security/dependabot), [Renovate bot](https://docs.renovatebot.com/), or [PyUp](https://github.com/pyupio/pyup#readme).
+This check awards a high score to a project if it uses a dependency update tool such as [Dependabot](https://docs.github.com/code-security/dependabot), [Renovate bot](https://docs.renovatebot.com/), or [PyUp](https://github.com/pyupio/pyup#readme).
 Using one of these tools helps streamline security processes by notifying you when vulnerabilities have surfaced in your dependencies or when new versions of your dependencies become available.

 Automated processes like these save you time and are highly configurable; for example, you can set your bot to update dependencies every day or every week at the same time.